Ideas

 A primer for anyone in the business of behavioral support and change

-If you’re a beginner to behavioral science but you work in communications, policy, or the design of almost anything that has shaping, supporting, or accommodating people’s behavior as a key factor for success, then this in-depth article is for you.
+If you’re a beginner to behavioral science but you work in marketing, communications, or the design of almost anything that has shaping, supporting, or accommodating people’s behavior as a key factor for success, then this in-depth article is for you.
 Read on to discover in “three threes” what behavioral science is, what it can deliver, and what to know about the hidden complexities of the science to avoid the pitfalls and make the most of it for your objectives.